 APHA accepted 17 policy statement proposals for the 2016 cycle.
 APHA's Science Board and Joint Policy Committee met April 27-29 to discuss the proposals and make initial assessments.
 These reviews have been shared with the proposal authors, who now have the opportunity to revise their proposals and submit by August 17 for further review by the JPC.
 For more information on the current status of the proposed policy statements, visit the Policy Statement Proposals page (you must be logged in using your member ID and password to view this page).

 APHA’s Action Board has proposed reviewing policy statements from 1967-1968 for potential archiving this year.
-APHA Components are invited to submit feedback on the 31 policy statements up for archiving review by June 29 at 11:59 p.m.
-EDT.
-For more information on the submission process, visit the Policy Statement Review and Archiving Process page (you must be logged in using your member ID and password to view this page).
+Thank you to all of the members who submitted feedback on the 31 policy statements up for review.
+For more information on the 2016 archiving process, visit the Policy Statement Review and Archiving Process page (you must be logged in using your member ID and password to view this page).

 Other Policy Statement Development Resources: